Parties Liable For Dog Bite

 Another basis for imposing liability for a dog attack in California is basing the attack on negligence or negligence per se.
 If it can be proven that the dog was not controlled or handled properly, liability on the person can be based on negligently controlling the dog.

 However there are a few exceptions to the dog bites law in California, under which an owner cannot be held liable.
 When veterinarians and other professionals whose profession involves dealing with dogs and handling them, then dog bites are an assumed risk, as they are a part of their job.
 They cannot sue the owners or caretakers for dog bites suffered while at work.
 Another instance is when the dog bites or attacks because it was provoked, for example a child hitting the dog with a stick.

 As seen above, dog bites and its liability for various parties is possible in California, however attaching that liability to the party requires lot of investigations and legal analysis.
 People having no legal background, will be forced to deal with painful injuries and financial losses on their own.
 If you or your family member has been a victim of dog bite injuries in Murrieta, you should take action and get compensated.
 Our team of dedicated and experienced lawyers at Khasan Law firm, have handled numerous dog bite injury cases in Murrieta and can help you file a lawsuit and help you recover all your damages including medical expenses and psychiatric expenses.
 You need to gain an understanding of what your legal rights are and what are the possible recovery options available for you.
-Contact us at 951.461.2387 today to schedule a free initial consultation.
+Contact us at 951.461.2387 or (833) BITE-LAW today to schedule a free initial consultation.